Meister Psychology Team

 Neuropsychology Extern

 Isabelle Selko earned her B.S. in Psychology with a minor in Human Development from the University of Maryland, College Park.
 During her time as an undergraduate, Isabelle was a teaching assistant for a developmental psychology course and a research assistant in two labs focused on early childhood education and social and moral development.
-She is currently a third-year student in the School-Clinical Child Psychology PsyD program at Pace University.
-Upon the completion of her degree, Isabelle aspires to work with children and families.
+She is currently an incoming fifth-year student in the School-Clinical Child Psychology PsyD program at Pace University, with a recent conferral of her MSEd in School Psychology.
+She has experience in psychoeducational and neuropsychological assessments through a variety of settings, including schools.
+She has externed with Dr. Meister since the fall of 2023.
+Isabelle strives to cultivate a warm environment for children and families to have a positive evaluation experience.
+She hopes to continue working with children and families to provide strength-based care throughout her career.

 -